-- The SHP Office of Research requires your proposal prior to the OSPA due date to allow time for editing, formatting, converting files to pdf and uploading files to the online application portal.
+- The CHS Office of Research requires your proposal prior to the OSPA due date to allow time for editing, formatting, converting files to pdf and uploading files to the online application portal.
 This time varies depending on number of other submissions being submitted during the same time period and can be between 2 and 5 working days.
 Please contact your grant staff for internal deadlines.

 We support proposal development by:

 - Meeting individually with faculty to learn about your research interests and to plan grant submissions

 - Finding funding sources that match your research ideas

 - Providing samples of successful proposals or lists of investigators who have been awarded similar grants in the past, when possible

 - Developing a budget and assisting you with the budget narrative

 - Drafting or providing boilerplate for non-project narrative components (e.g., budget narrative, facilities)